Electrogravitational

 discons.

-gravitational field is transformed by neutron stars with the help of different
+field is transformed by neutron stars with the help of different mechanisms

-mechanisms into the energy of particles (neutrinos, protons, photons), the high
+into energy of particles (neutrinos, protons, photons), the high energy of

-energy of which causes the high penetrating ability of these particles.
+which causes the high penetrating ability of these particles.
+Applying this to

-Applying this to other levels of matter, we find the source of the relativistic
+other levels of matter, we find the source of relativistic particles of vacuum

-particles of vacuum – it is the emissions from the densest objects, such as
+– it is the emissions from the densest objects, such as nucleons and neutron

-nucleons and neutron stars, including the emission of such objects as atoms.
+stars, including the emission of such objects as atoms.
+The presence of

-The presence of constant electric charge in the magnetar allows it to generate
+constant electric charge in the magnetar allows it to generate cosmic rays and

-cosmic rays and various particles for a long time – similarly to a proton,
+various particles for a long time – similarly to a proton, which is practically

 Photons